Before I start my review of the Tenergy rubber, I should state that this is not my first racket but my third.

 Well, first of all, I should say that my backhand is a bit unorthodox.
-I’ve modeled my offensive attacking strokes in the style of Kreanga/Steger, this has been very effective for me and is something I’m sticking with.
-What makes my backhand really unorthodox is that I also combine chopping to my repertoire.
+I’ve modeled my offensive attacking strokes in the style of Karanga/Steger.
+It has been very effective for me and is something I’m sticking with.
+What makes my backhand unorthodox is that I also combine chopping with my repertoire.

-I usually chop on my backhand if the ball ends up going just a little above table height or lower if the ball is close to the table but if it’s farther from the table I only chop if it’s below the height of the table.
-This helps me prevent lobbing and at the same time throws off my opponent.
+I usually chop on my backhand if the ball ends up going just a little above table height or lower if the ball is close to the table, but if it’s farther from the table, I only chop if it’s below the height of the table.
+It helps me prevent lobbing and, at the same time, throws off my opponent.

-Far too often I’ve seen people simply lift the ball if it gets to be at that point and more often than not that lift puts them into a lob leaving them at a strong disadvantage.
+Often, I’ve seen people lift the ball to get that point, and more often than not, that lift puts them into a lob, leaving them at a disadvantage.
 So in terms of percentages, my modern offender backhand (a la modern defender) would be about 75% attack to 25% defend.

 Anyway, I have found my dream rubber for my backhand.
 This rubber suits my style in every sense.
-As most reviews say, it has a beautiful long-distance loop and when closer to the table I usually attack with a sort of quick punchy loop (kind of like a more compact version of the stroke I use to loop) and I couldn’t ask for a better rubber in that regard either as it’s always loaded.
+As most reviews say, it has a beautiful long-distance loop.
+When closer to the table, I usually attack with a quick, punchy loop (kind of like a more compact version of the stroke I use to loop), and I couldn’t ask for a better rubber in that regard either as it’s always loaded.

-In terms of chopping the only other rubber, I’ve used to chop with besides inverted was a short pips rubber that had 1.5mm sponge and I could tell from that that pips were made for defensive.
+The only other rubber I’ve used to chop with besides inverted was a short pips rubber that had a 1.5mm sponge, and I could tell from that the pips were made for defense.

-With the exception of Michael Maze and to a lesser extent Timo Boll, I along with pretty much everyone else am unable to give a sidespin loop on my backhand so I don’t think it would be very fair for me to review it.
-Pretty much I found no real cons.
+Except for Michael Maze and, to a lesser extent Timo Boll, I, along with pretty much everyone else, cannot give a sidespin loop on my backhand, so I don’t think it would be very fair for me to review it.
+Pretty much, I found no real cons.

-I occasionally use a backhand serve and found that the 05 is able to produce higher quality serves but this isn’t really a problem since 90% of my serves are forehand.
+I occasionally use a backhand serve and found that the 05 can produce higher quality serves, but this isn’t a problem since 90% of my serves are forehand.

 - Looping – 9/10